moodlebox/moodlebox.net/content/en/help/copy-moodle-course.md

 ---
-title: How to copy a Moodle course to the MoodleBox
+title: Copy a Moodle course to the MoodleBox
 authors:
   - Nicolas Martignoni
 type: kb